dmitry-ivanov/laravel-testing-tools/README.md

 #### `willSeeConfirmation()`

-Check if the confirmation is seen during artisan command execution:
+Add expectation that the given confirmation question would be shown:

 ```php
 $this->willSeeConfirmation('Are you sure?', MyCommand::class);